Bayes’ Theorem

 - Data: 8 heads out of 10 flips

-Likelihood (via the binomial model):
+Likelihood (via the binomial model of Bernoulli trials):

-$P(\text{data} \mid p) = \binom{10}{8} p^8 (1-p)^2$
+$P(E \mid H=p) = \binom{10}{8} p^8 (1-p)^2$

 For a fair coin $(p = 0.5)$:

-$P(\text{data} \mid p=0.5) \approx 0.044$
+$P(E \mid H=0.5) \approx 0.044$

 So the likelihood of getting 8 heads out of 10 flips with a fair coin is below 5%.
+(5 heads out of 10 has a 24.6% likelihood with a fair coin.)

 ## Hypothesis testing